to the Church of St Thomas and 790 years of recorded church history.

 Transept <back to top>

-This was formerly the Lady Chapel and now serves as the Sunday School
+This was formerly the Lady Chapel and is now used asa Vestry.
+The

 had to be rebuilt in 1999.
 To the left of the altar table is an